 Deer eating your persimmon feed will poop the cones.
 This is more common in the summer when they have a lot of succulent food to eat.

-The shade of green or brown can also indicate how long it’s been since the deer laid the scat.
+The shade of green or brown can also indicate how long it’s been since the deer scat has been laid.
 Darker colors mean it was more recent while lighter colors mean the poop has dried and the deer is probably long gone.

 Plain and simple, the location of deer poop indicates that the deer was, well, there.
 At the very least, you know the area is a place deer pass through.